Are You Current? - Colon Cancer Screening Guidelines

 - Colorectal cancer diagnosed in one or more first-degree relatives with a Lynch-associated tumor, with one of those cancers diagnosed before age 50

 - Colorectal cancer diagnosed in two or more first- or second-degree relatives with Lynch-associated tumors, regardless of age

 Screening guidelines vary based on risk level and screening outcomes.
 In general, the screening interval decreases if anything is found during screening.
 Some data indicate that African Americans are at an increased risk of colorectal cancer and therefore should start screening at age 45 rather than 50, even if they are considered average-risk.
-National Comprehensive Cancer Network guidelines recommend beginning screening in average-risk individuals at age 50.
+The USPTF changed their recommendation to begin screening at age 45 in October 2020.
+National Comprehensive Cancer Network guidelines recommends beginning screening in average-risk individuals at age 50.

 - Colonoscopy is the preferred method.
 A negative colonoscopy should be followed by a repeat test in 10 years.